 Siena is a town well-known for its Palio horse race which occurs twice a year, its medieval buildings and the wonderful Piazza del Campo.
 Sit in an outdoor café within the piazza whilst viewing the medieval houses and buildings, particularly the Palazzo Publico and the Torre del Mangia, both architectural treasures.

 This 3-star hotel is situated in Siena town centre.
 Built around the year 1870 as a NeoClassical villa and completely restored in 2004, it keeps its original style as well as its beautiful frescoed rooms.
 In its 48 rooms you find every kind of a comfort: bathtubs or showers, linen, hairdryer, safe, air conditioning/ central heating, telephone, satellite TV, and bedrooms with a Wi-Fi Internet connection.

 Depart from Siena along the official Via Francigena road, the Porta Romana.
-The trail meanders through serene farmland, rolling hills and small hamlets criss-crossing the Via Cassia all the way.
-En route is the imposing medieval building, the Grancia di Cuna that served as a protected storage for food supplies in the Middle Ages and which offered hospitality to pilgrims and travellers.
+The trail meanders through serene farmland, rolling hills and small hamlets crisscrossing the Via Cassia all the way.
+En route is the imposing medieval building, the Grancia di Cuna which served as protected storage for food supplies in the Middle Ages and which offered hospitality to pilgrims and travellers.

 Transfer from Grancia de Cuna to Buonconvento (this shortens the walk from 32km to a more manageable 18km).